 ON THIS PAGE: You will find out more about body changes and other things that can signal a problem that may need medical care.
-To see other pages in this guide, use the colored boxes on the right side of your screen, or click “Next” at the bottom.
+Use the menu to see other pages.

-It is important to remember that the symptoms and signs of colorectal cancer listed in this section are the same as those of extremely common noncancerous conditions, such as hemorrhoids and irritable bowel syndrome.
+It is important to remember that the symptoms and signs of colorectal cancer listed in this section are the same as those of extremely common conditions that are not cancer, such as hemorrhoids and IBS.
 When cancer is suspected, these symptoms usually have begun recently, are severe and long lasting, and change over time.
-By being alert to the symptoms of colorectal cancer, it may be possible to detect the disease early, when it is most likely to be treated successfully.
-However, many people with colorectal cancer do not have any symptoms until the disease is advanced, so people need to be screened regularly.
+By being alert to the symptoms or signs of colorectal cancer, it may be possible to detect the disease early, when it is most likely to be treated successfully.
+However, many people with colorectal cancer do not have any symptoms or signs until the disease is advanced, so people need to be screened regularly.

-- A change in bowel habits
+A change in bowel habits

-- Diarrhea, constipation, or feeling that the bowel does not empty completely
+Diarrhea, constipation, or feeling that the bowel does not empty completely

-- Bright red or very dark blood in the stool
+Bright red or very dark blood in the stool

-- Stools that look narrower or thinner than normal
+Stools that look narrower or thinner than normal

-- Discomfort in the abdomen, including frequent gas pains, bloating, fullness, and cramps
+Discomfort in the abdomen, including frequent gas pains, bloating, fullness, and cramps

-- Weight loss with no known explanation
+Weight loss with no known explanation

-- Constant tiredness or fatigue
+Constant tiredness or fatigue

-If cancer is diagnosed, relieving symptoms and side effects remains an important part of cancer care and treatment.
-This may also be called symptom management, palliative care, or supportive care.
-Be sure to talk with your health care team about symptoms you experience, including any new symptoms or a change in symptoms.
+If cancer is diagnosed, relieving symptoms remains an important part of cancer care and treatment.
+This may be called palliative care or supportive care.
+It is often started soon after diagnosis and continued throughout treatment.
+Be sure to talk with your health care team about the symptoms you experience, including any new symptoms or a change in symptoms.

 The next section in this guide is Diagnosis.
 It explains what tests may be needed to learn more about the cause of the symptoms.
 Use the menu to choose a different section to read in this guide.